iTwin/itwinjs-core/docs/core/learning/frontend/Plugins.md

 A [Plugin]($frontend) is a separately webpacked JavaScript module that is loaded on demand into a browser (or Electron) running the the frontend iModel.js environment.

 A [Plugin]($frontend) is typically written in Typescript.
 It has access to all classes in the iModel.js host environment.
-In all such hosts, that will always include bentleyjs-core, geometry-core, imodeljs-i18n, imodeljs-clients, imodeljs-common, imodeljs-quantity, and imodeljs-frontend.
-In hosts that use the iModel.js user interface classes, it will also include ui-core, ui-components, ui-ninezone, and ui-framework.
+In all iModel.js hosts, that will always include the members of bentleyjs-core, geometry-core, imodeljs-i18n, imodeljs-clients, imodeljs-common, imodeljs-quantity, and imodeljs-frontend.
+In hosts that use the iModel.js user interface classes, it will also include the members of ui-core, ui-components, ui-ninezone, and ui-framework.
 In hosts that are designed to format and display EC data, the presentation-common, presentation-components, and presentation-frontend modules will be available as well.
 An example host is Design Review, which includes all of the modules above.

 ## Loading Plugins

 A [Plugin]($frontend) can be loaded by calling the `loadPlugin` static method of the [PluginAdmin]($frontend) class.
 An [ImmediateTool](./Tools.md#immediate-tools) is provided that allows a user to initiate [Plugin]($frontend) loading using the "Plugin \<pluginName\> [argument list]" keyin.

 When the [PluginAdmin]($frontend) loadPlugin method is called, it initiates loading of the designated [Plugin]($frontend).
 The [Plugin]($frontend) is loaded as a typical JavaScript script, so any code that is outside the definition of a function or class is immediately executed.
 By convention, a [Plugin]($frontend) defines a "main" function and executes that main function as the last line in the script.
 Generally, the only responsibility of the main function is to instantiate the subclass of [Plugin]($frontend) defined therein and register it with the [PluginAdmin]($frontend).
 Here is an example:

 ```ts
 declare var IMODELJS_VERSIONS_REQUIRED: string;